If you’re looking for outdoor activities in Devon, this blog post features eight of the best!

-Another excellent family day out in Devon is Splashdown Quaywest in Torbay.
+Another family day out in Devon is Splashdown Quaywest in Torbay.

-It’s a wonderful park with lots of water rides, including the exhilarating Devil’s Drop, the fun Surf Lagoon and the wild corkscrew ride.
+The park has eight slides including the exhilarating Devil’s Drop, the fun Surf Lagoon and the wild corkscrew ride.

 Another marine-based family-friendly activity in Devon is Plymouth’s aquarium, the largest aquarium in the country.